ocaml-flambda/flambda-backend/jane/doc/extensions/stack/reference.md

      in the flambda-backend Git repo.
 The ensuing paragraph is related to that note; we can remove this comment when the note is resolved.
 -->
-However, a missing mli *does* affect inference within the ml.
-As a conservative rule of thumb, function arguments in an mli-less file will be heap-allocated unless the function parameter or argument is annotated with `local_`.
+However, a missing mli *does* affect inference within the ml file.
+As a conservative rule of thumb, function arguments in an mli-less file will default to global unless the function parameter or argument is annotated with `local_`.
 This is due to an implementation detail of the type-checker and is not fundamental, but for now, it's yet another reason to prefer writing mlis.